QDFlow: A Python package for physics simulations of quantum dot devices: Data generation

 The \texttt{Distribution}, defined in the \texttt{distribution} module, is an abstract base class that encodes how a given parameter should be randomized.
 Several standard distributions, including \texttt{Uniform}, \texttt{Normal}, and \texttt{LogNormal}, are implemented in \texttt{QDFlow} as wrappers to the \texttt{NumPy} random generator functions of the same name.
 In addition, user-defined distributions can be easily created by extending the \texttt{Distribution} class and implementing the \texttt{draw()} method to generate random values in an arbitrary manner.
 The \texttt{CorrelatedDistribution} class handles cases where it is desired or necessary for multiple random variables to be related to one another in some way.

 This randomization framework, along with the dozens of configurable physics parameters, enables \texttt{QDFlow} to generate a highly diverse set of CSDs.
 Figure~\ref{fig:csds} shows six examples of CSDs generated with \texttt{QDFlow}.
-A snippet of code allowing to generate CSD data from a \texttt{PhysicsParameters} object is shown in Listing~\ref{lst:gen}.
+A snippet of code that generates CSD data from a \texttt{PhysicsParameters} object is shown in Listing~\ref{lst:gen}.

 While CSDs are extremely useful for visualizing charge states, they require extensive data collection.
-In practice, only a relatively small subset of points--the charge transitions--are of primary importance.
+In practice, only a relatively small subset of points---the charge transitions--- is of primary importance.
 As the number of dots grows, so does the dimensionality of the gate voltage space, rapidly making the exploration of the complete, multidimensional voltage space infeasible.
 This challenge is typically handled by measuring multiple 2D CSDs, each defined by a different pair of gates.

-In Ref.~\citeonline{Zwolak21-RBI}, an alternative method for assessing the charge state in QD devices, with 1D rays measured in multiple directions in the voltage space used in place of the 2D CSDs.
-This method greatly reduces the amount of data required for assessing the charge state of the device, but sacrifices some of the intuitive human interpretability provided by CSDs, necessitating the use of ML tools.
+In Ref.~\cite{Zwolak21-RBI}, an alternative method for assessing the charge state in QD devices, with 1D rays measured in multiple directions in the voltage space used in place of the 2D CSDs.
+This method greatly reduces the data required to assess the device's charge state but sacrifices some of the intuitive human interpretability provided by CSDs, necessitating the use of ML tools.
 To support the development of ML methods for ray-based analysis, \texttt{QDFlow} includes functionality for generating ray-based datasets, as shown in Listing \ref{lst:rays}.